0neye/Excelsior-Moderator-2/README.md

 ## What Does It Do?

-The bot monitors your Discord channels and watches for feedback that might be:
+The bot monitors Discord channels and watches for feedback that might be:
 - **Unconstructive**: Harsh or negative without helpful suggestions
 - **Unsolicited**: Given when nobody asked for it